ibm-cloud-docs/satellite/hadr.md

 ### How {{site.data.keyword.IBM_notm}} recovers from failures
 {: #ibm-zone-failure}

 If there is a zone or regional failure, IBM is responsible for the recovery of components.
-IBM will attempt to restore the cluster in the same region based on the last state in internal persistent storage.
+IBM restores the cluster in the same region based on the last state in internal persistent storage.
 IBM updates and recovers operational components within the cluster, such as the Ingress application load balancer and file storage plug-in.

 IBM also provides the ability to integrate with other IBM Cloud services such as storage providers so that data can be backed up and restored.
 It is your responsibility to implement these integrations.

 ## How {{site.data.keyword.IBM_notm}} maintains services
 {: #ibm-service-maintenance}

 All upgrades follow {{site.data.keyword.IBM_notm}} service best practices, including recovery plans and rollback processes.
 Regular maintenance can cause short interruptions, mitigated by [client availability retry logic](/docs/resiliency?topic=resiliency-high-availability-design#client-retry-logic-for-ha).
-Changes are rolled out sequentially, region by region, and zone by zone within a region. {{site.data.keyword.IBM_notm}} reverts updates at the first sign of a defect.
+Changes are rolled out sequentially, region by region, and zone by zone within a region, ensuring that a defect in one zone does not affect other zones. {{site.data.keyword.IBM_notm}} reverts updates at the first sign of a defect.

 Complex changes are enabled and disabled with feature flags to control exposure.